Shu-AFK/Datatransmission/README.md

 - `exit`: This command exits the shell.
 Simply type `exit` and hit enter.

 - `copy_to`: This command copies a file to the client's PC.
 Example usage: `copy_to file.txt`.

+- `copy_from`: this command copies a file from the client's PC to the server.
+Example usage: `copy_from file.txt`.

 ## How it works:
 The server and the client engage in a tcp socket connection.
 Once the connection is established, a basic shell is